McGillll/CacaoCare-Mobile/README.md

   <img src="https://i.imgur.com/la1KhXW.jpeg" alt="CacaoCare Logo" width="120"/>
 </p>

-CacaoCare is a mobile app that uses **Convolutional Neural Networks (CNNs)** to analyze cacao plant images and detect whether they are **healthy or diseased**.
+CacaoCare is a mobile app that uses Yolo11 model, a **Convolutional Neural Networks (CNNs)** to analyze cacao plant images and detect whether they are **healthy or diseased**.
-It empowers farmers to protect their crops, reduce losses, and increase yield — all with the power of AI.
+It empowers new farmers to protect their crops, reduce losses, and increase yield — all with the power of AI.

 ---